Why Your Neck And Shoulders Feel So Tight All The Time

 Your jaw is clenched.

-There’s tension through the front of your neck.
+There is tension through the front of your neck.

-And somehow… it just keeps building as the day goes on.
+And somehow, it just keeps building as the day goes on.

 Then you catch yourself thinking:

-“Why am I so bloody tight all the time?”
+Why am I so tight all the time?

-This isn’t about your posture.
+This is not always just about posture.

-It’s not because you need more Pilates classes.
+It is not because you need more Pilates classes.

 And honestly?

-It’s probably not your desk chair either.
+It is probably not just your desk chair either.

 This is accumulation.